 Elaine Amory from Legal Services of Central NY will present “Legal Issues and Cancer” Please Join us at CRC on Tue, June 20 from 5:30-7pm Elaine Amory from Legal Services of Central NY will present “Legal Issues and Cancer”.
 Light refreshments served.
 No reservation needed.
 Everyone is welcome.

-Join the Cancer Resource Center for dinner Friday, September 8th from 7-9pm at the CoreLife Eatery. $10 at the door (CASH ONLY) buys all you can eat (one entree at a time), and half of the proceeds go to CRC.
+Join the CRC family for dinner Friday, September 8th from 7-9pm at the CoreLife Eatery. $10 at the door (CASH ONLY) buys all you can eat (one entree at a time), and half of the proceeds go to CRC.
 Good health, good neighbors, good cause!
 Please help us spread the word by joining our Facebook event

 Jessica Wood, an Ithaca College graduate student in the Department of Exercise and Sport Sciences, is researching “Mental Toughness in Cancer Survivors with Previous Athletic Experience.”
 She’s recruiting athletes/cancer survivors for a study that provides insight into mental toughness and cancer.
 A competitive athlete is defined here as an individual who had two years of